odersky/sips/drafts/inlinemeta.md

 Metafy type function.
 For example, in `inline def async[T](x: T): T = meta { ...; q"..." }`, inference results in `Repr = scala.meta.Expr` and `Result = T`.
 If a meta expression requires such kind of type inference, then it is not allowed to use it in the context where an expected type is unspecified, e.g. omitting the return type `T` of the inline method in the example above is prohibited.
+In that case, one could write `inline def async[T](x: T) = meta { ...; q"..." }: T`, making the code valid again.

 Meta scopes can only reference the following names in their environment: